 Teachers are responsible for the progress and development of all the pupils in their class.

-Quality first teaching is a key priority at Highwood following the recommendations of the Education Endowment Fund, Special Educational Needs in Mainstream Schools.
+Quality first teaching is a key priority at Highwood.

 Reasonable adjustments will be made to classroom practice when children present with a Special Educational Need or Disability e.g. individual visual timetables, frequent movement breaks, specialist equipment etc